By: Andy Hunt

 CC is surrendering 3.9 points, on average, in the fourth quarter this season.
 3.9 are the fewest points surrendered in the fourth quarter since the Rockets surrendered only 3.7 during the 2005 season.

 Over the past 50 games, the Rockets have only been held scoreless in the second quarter five times while the Rocket defense has held its opponent scoreless 25 times including last week.

 Crittenden County has won eight homes games in a row dating back to last season.
 The school record is eleven which was set in the 1985 to the 1986 seasons.

 This senior class has 35 wins as Rockets.
-That is currently the third most by a graduating class and the all-time record is 37 by the class of 2000.
+That is currently tied for the second most by a graduating class and the all-time record is 37 by the class of 2000.